 Each team is responsible for its own uniforms.
 Uniform types may be either a reversible jersey or two separate jerseys.
 Regardless of type, there must be one white (home) and one dark colored (away) jersey for each game.
 Numbers must be on both the front of the jersey (minimum 4” tall) as well as the back of the jersey (minimum 6” tall), and must be centered vertically as well as horizontally.
 The numerals 6, 7, 8 and 9 are illegal and cannot be used alone or in any combination.
 The officials must be able to signal the jersey number with one hand.

-The entire coaching staff (head coach and maximum of two assitants) for each team will be required to sign-off after attending the meeting which will take place on Wednesday, October 23, 2019 (location TBD).
+The entire coaching staff (head coach and maximum of two assistants) for each team will be required to sign-off after attending the meeting which will take place on Monday, October 21, 2019 at West Valley High School.
 Only the head coach will be able to pick up the team’s packet – picture i.d. will be required.

 If the head coach and assistant coaches do not attend one of the scheduled meetings, they will NOT be eligible to coach in the league during the upcoming season.